LeandroCaniglia/Writings/Extending the Smalltalk Syntax.md

 `{Date today.
 3 + 4}`

-if you get an Array with the above two elements, today's date and 4, it does.
+if you get an `Array` with the above two elements, today's date and 7, it does.
 Otherwise, you would get a compilation error.
-In the latter case you might be interested in extending the syntax of you dialect so to have what I call Squeak Braces.
+In the latter case you might be interested in extending the syntax of your dialect so to have what I call Squeak Braces.

 Where to start?
 Here is the roadmap: